 4 Ways to Review iMovie '11 Video

 You can play back your video from any starting point in several ways:

-Select part of clip and choose View→Play.
+Select part of a clip and choose View→Play.

 To stop playing a movie, press the spacebar or click anywhere in the iMovie window.

 If you want to watch events from beginning to end, select any part of the clip and choose View→Play from Beginning or press the backslash (\) key on the keyboard.
 To play a given selection from the beginning, choose View→Play Selection or press the slash key (/).
 You'll know that you've selected a clip or portion of a clip by the yellow line that borders the selection.